Our Vision

 Welcome!

 We promote unity and cooperation among law students.
 National NALSA provides a network for law students to build relationships and offers friendly support throughout your legal studies.
 Through National NALSA, you will increase your professional network and build lasting friendships with other individuals who share the same goals.
-National NALSA builds their network through our nationally renowned moot court competition, writing competition, and local NALSA chapters.
+National NALSA builds your network through our nationally renowned moot court competition, writing competition, Mid-Year and Annual Conferences, and local NALSA chapters.

 National NALSA increases their presence and support through members like you.
 Your membership provides valuable resources to current and future Native American law students.
 If you are considering law school, currently enrolled, or recently graduated, consider joining National NALSA to help build a greater national chapter.
 It’s individuals like you who make our local and national chapter a greater and better organization.